Aboriginal Peoples Survey (APS)

-The target population of the 2012 Aboriginal Peoples Survey (APS) was composed of the Aboriginal identity population of Canada, 6 years of age and over as of February 1, 2012, living in private dwellings excluding people living on Indian reserves and settlements and in certain First Nations communities in Yukon and the Northwest Territories (NWT).
+The target population of the 2017 Aboriginal Peoples Survey (APS) is composed of the Aboriginal identity population of Canada, 15 years of age or older as of January 15, 2017, living in private dwellings excluding people living on Indian reserves and settlements and in certain First Nations communities in Yukon and the Northwest Territories (NWT).
 The concept of "Aboriginal identity" refers to those persons who reported identifying with at least one Aboriginal group, namely, First Nations (North American Indian), Métis or Inuit, those who reported being a Status Indian (Registered Indian or Treaty Indian, as defined by the Indian Act of Canada), or those who reported being a member of a First Nation or Indian band.

-Although the 2012 APS was designed to be thematic, it is based on previous cycles of the APS which were developed in collaboration with the national Aboriginal organizations.
-Following the release of data from the 2006 APS, a content review was conducted to ensure the future relevance of existing APS questions to key stakeholders and to identify any potential data gaps.
+Although the 2017 APS was designed to be thematic, it is based on previous cycles of the APS which were developed in collaboration with the national Aboriginal organizations.
+Following the release of data from the 2012 APS, a content review was conducted to ensure the future relevance of existing APS questions to key stakeholders and to identify any potential data gaps.
 The review brought together expertise from a diverse group of researchers and subject matter experts, both from within and outside of Statistics Canada.
-New survey questions were developed and added to the 2012 APS questionnaire in order to place greater emphasis on the themes of education and employment, in particular.
+New survey questions were developed and added to the 2017 APS questionnaire in order to place greater emphasis on the themes of economic participation and education.

-Prior to 2012, the APS used a paper questionnaire format.
-The questions in the 2012 APS were designed for use in a Computer Assisted Interviewing (CAI) environment which incorporates many features that serve to maximize the efficiency and quality of data collection.
+As was done in 2012, the questions in the 2017 APS were designed for use in a Computer Assisted Interviewing (CAI) environment which incorporates many features that serve to maximize the efficiency and quality of data collection.
 CAI allows for more complex questionnaire flows as well as on-line edits which identify any logical inconsistencies so that interviewers can correct these with the assistance of respondents at the time of the interview.
 Two computer assisted interview questionnaires were developed for this survey: a Computer Assisted Telephone Interview (CATI) and a Computer Assisted Personal Interview (CAPI).

 This is a sample survey with a cross-sectional design.

-The APS is a sample survey with a cross-sectional design.
-The APS sample was selected from NHS respondents who reported an Aboriginal identity or ancestry (see target population).
-These NHS respondents make up the APS frame.
-The sampling unit is the individual.
+The APS sample was selected from Census of Population long-form respondents who reported an Aboriginal identity or ancestry (see target population).
+These Census respondents make up the APS frame.

 Responding to this survey is voluntary.